Kids and Energy Drinks: Our Youth’s Latest Health Scare

 What is the culprit?

-However, the caffeine content in a typical energy drink matches or exceeds a cup of coffee, and more than doubles a typical can of soda.
+However, the caffeine content in a typical energy drink matches or exceeds a cup of coffee.
+And it more than doubles a typical can of soda.
 To put things in perspective, the American Academy of Pediatrics recommends that adolescents aged 12–18 should not exceed 100 milligrams of caffeine per day, which equates an average cup of coffee.
 An ordinary 16-ounce energy drink you would find in a store often surpasses this limit by almost 50%, if not more.
 This much caffeine presented in a flavorful, carbonated form can be a recipe for overconsumption and an overall adolescent health disaster.

 What can we do?